-The company Siemens has developed a new synchronous generator without transmission mechanism for a wind turbine installation on the Norwegian coast, and which possesses a high degree of efficiency of extremely 98%.
+The Siemens company has developed a new synchronous generator without transmission mechanism for a wind turbine installation on the Norwegian coast, which has an extremely high degree of efficiency of 98%.

-The generator converts wind energy into electricity rotor with permanent magnets.
-The generators are important elements of wind turbines installations.
+The generator transforms the wind energy of the rotor into electric current using permanent magnets.
+Generators are important components of wind power plants.

-With standard generators, which convert wind energy using a gear between the slow rotor and the generator faster, there is loss of energy due to friction and the echauffement.
+With standard generators, which convert wind power using a gear between the very slow rotor and the faster generator, there is loss of energy due to friction and heating.

-The generator without mechanism of transmission developed by Siemens helps avoid these losses, and in this way the system can operate even at low wind speeds or short bursts.
+The generator without transmission mechanism developed by Siemens makes it possible to avoid these losses, and in this way the installation can operate even at low wind speeds or short gusts.

-In addition, this new type of generator requires much less maintenance than traditional generators, which is an important aspect to consider for wind turbines to be built in difficult to access areas (eg offshore).
+In addition, this new type of generator requires much less maintenance than traditional generators, which is an important aspect to take into account for wind turbines installed in areas that are difficult to access (for example on the high seas).

-The installation of the "Hundhammerfjell" (Norwegian side) is, with a rotor diameter of 87m and a height of 80m, the largest installation in the world equipped with a synchronous generator without transmission mechanism.
+The “Hundhammerfjell” installation (Norwegian coast) is, with a rotor diameter of 87m and a height of 80m, the largest installation in the world equipped with a synchronous generator without a transmission mechanism.

-She delivers a power of three megawatts which allows the Scandinavian ScanWind operating company to provide electricity each year of about 3000 Norwegian homes.
+It delivers three megawatts of power, which enables the Scandinavian operating company ScanWind to supply electricity to around 3000 Norwegian households each year.